The information in this article is up to date for tax year 2024 (returns filed in 2025).

 It’s best practice to keep copies of your tax returns for at least three years up to seven years.
 This is in case you need to reference them in a future audit or for reference when preparing new returns.
 But keeping physical copies of your tax returns is cumbersome and can take up valuable space.
 Plus, when it’s time to dispose of them, you have to be careful to do it properly so your information doesn’t end up in the wrong hands.

 When you e-file, you automatically have a digital record of your tax return saved.
 No more worrying about sorting through piles of papers or storing stacks of returns in your filing cabinet.
 E-filing your taxes keeps your records safe and secure, ready to reference whenever you need them.
-This also makes it easy to start your next return the following year, as your info from the previous return is already saved.
+This also makes it easy to start your next return the following year, as your information from the previous return is already saved.

 You May Qualify for Free Tax Filing